Skip to content

 Salesforce Service Cloud CRM

-Salesforce Service Cloud stands out with its AI tool, Einstein 1, which gives recommendations to help contractors communicate with clients better.
-This CRM also helps your contractors troubleshoot while on-site with access to a quick, chat-based knowledge center.
+This CRM also helps your subcontractors troubleshoot while on-site with access to a quick, chat-based knowledge center.

-• Assign, schedule, and track field service tasks and appointments for technicians and contractors working on-site
+• Assign, schedule, and track field service tasks and appointments for technicians and contractors working on-site.

-• Maintain records of equipment, machinery, and maintenance schedules
+• Maintain records of equipment, machinery, and maintenance schedules.

-• Give you insight into customer satisfaction, service performance, and project profitability
+• Give you insight into customer satisfaction, service performance, and project profitability.

 Zoho Projects